dalesgit/logseq/pages/Module 2 session 1.md

 - Consolation / Desolation
 	- Louise case study
 	- testing the insights from above
-	- Where are the fruits
+	- Where are the fruits?
+Sit with it.